xchapter7x/y-assembly/README.md

 use reference links to yaml blocks which reside in an "import" file.
 This way one can inject different implementations via different imports.

+### Use case

+anywhere you are wrangling yaml (Kubernetes, BOSH, Concourse) this can help.
+It is generic, specifically build to provide enough flexibility to be used with any tool that likes yaml.

 ### Example
 ```yaml
 # basefile.yml